 Hey, wait, I thought you said you didn’t have any minimums!?

-There is quite a bit of work to setup a screen print job which is what makes it impractical for small runs.
+There is quite a bit of work to set up a screen print job which is what makes it impractical for small runs.
 Our goal was to create a print shop that could cater to the widest variety of needs and as such, we have invested in equipment that will allow us to meet the needs of the broadest range of customers.
-If you are looking to print less than 24 of something than we would guide you towards our DTG or Dye Sublimation printing processes.
+If you are looking to print less than 24 of something then we would guide you towards our DTG or Dye Sublimation printing processes.